 Pawns shops are a great place to pick up good used systems. eBay is another source for finding affordable consoles or computers.
 Shop around to get the best deals.

 Options for getting good games is endless.
 New games can cost forty to sixty dollars.
 For me, this is still a good deal.
 It takes me months to finish a game (Remember, I’m not that good at my gaming).
 I get my money’s worth.

 Older games are usually offered at discounts (Sometimes more than half off).
 You can trade with friends.
-Pawn shops are a great way to save on games as well as consoles/PC.
+Pawn shops are an affordable way to save on games as well as consoles/PC.

-Stores have great deals during the holidays, especially Christmas.
+Stores (Gamestop, Walmart, or Best Buy) have great deals during the holidays, especially Christmas.
 The internet is also a valuable resource for finding games at good prices.